 The first edition of the DI2F Workshop, which took place on 21 June 2021 and focused on decentralising the Internet with IPFS and Filecoin, has been a phenomenal success!
-We received more than 20 submissions, out of which 11 were selected to be presented on the day.
+We received more than 20 submissions, out of which 11 were selected to be presented on the day (scroll down to the three sections at the bottom of this page for the full text).
 We were joined by more than 40 participants who were very active in the discussions and gave a vibrant atmosphere to the workshop.
 The session chairs did a great job of asking the right questions and triggered extensive discussion around the presentations.

 The contributions covered a wide range of topics: